The Vermont Statutes Online

-(a) The Public Service Board shall exercise its regulatory powers in such a manner as to permit the City to fulfill all of its obligations, including its obligations to the holders of the bonds issued hereunder.
+(a) The Public Utility Commission shall exercise its regulatory powers in such a manner as to permit the City to fulfill all of its obligations, including its obligations to the holders of the bonds issued hereunder.

-(b) The Public Service Board shall not be empowered to suspend the effective date of any change in the rates and charges of the City's electric plant pending final determination as to the justness or reasonableness of such change, but the Board may require that the City undertake to refund rates and charges collected in excess of those which are finally determined just and reasonable.
-Any increase in the rates and charges of the City's electric plant shall be implemented by means of an identical percentage increase to each class or division of electric plant ratepayers under rate design tariffs previously approved by the Public Service Board until such time as the Public Service Board shall specifically approve an alteration in such rate design and corresponding tariffs.
+(b) The Public Utility Commission shall not be empowered to suspend the effective date of any change in the rates and charges of the City's electric plant pending final determination as to the justness or reasonableness of such change, but the Commission may require that the City undertake to refund rates and charges collected in excess of those that are finally determined just and reasonable.
+Any increase in the rates and charges of the City's electric plant shall be implemented by means of an identical percentage increase to each class or division of electric plant ratepayers under rate design tariffs previously approved by the Public Utility Commission until such time as the Public Utility Commission shall specifically approve an alteration in such rate design and corresponding tariffs.